DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/collision/y.md

 ---
 ---
 ##### shortDescription
-Specifies how to resolve collisions that occur in the vertical direction.
+Specifies how to resolve vertical collisions.

 ---